rafaelcanalesduron/semi-website/knowledge-base/index.md

 ---
-layout: article-overview
+layout: knowledge-base
 ---

 <!-- THIS PAGE CONTAINS THE COMPLETE INDEX -->

 # Knowledge base

-This is the SeMI knowledge base; it contains all information about our products, how we work and more.
-In case you have any questions, feel free to reach out to us on [hello@semi.network](mailto:hello@semi.network).
+This our knowledge base; it contains information about our products, the way we work, and more.
+If you have any questions, feel free to reach out to us on [hello@semi.network](mailto:hello@semi.network).

 ## Filter articles
 <section class="help">